Sound matters: The role of audio quality in video conferencing

 These innovations in the world of audio translate to real, tangible benefits for workers and organizations.
 It’s why Aragon Research has again identified Webex as a leader in video conferencing software.

-Now that we’ve explored what makes for better sound quality—leading-edge hardware, advanced software, and powerful AI—it’s time to give you some actionable tips to improve your audio experience.
+Now that we’ve explored what makes for better audio quality—leading-edge hardware, advanced software, and powerful AI—it’s time to give you some actionable tips to improve your audio experience.

-Tips for how to improve video conferencing sound quality
+Tips for how to improve video conferencing audio quality

 Take stock of the spaces where you most frequently take video meetings.
 How likely are unwanted noises to interrupt at a given time of day?
 How do you typically sound to your colleagues?
 Webex makes it easy to test your mic beforehand.